lquesada/ComfyUI-Inpaint-CropAndStitch/README.md

 # Changelog
 ## Upcoming!
+- Top priority: Batch support.
-- Some JavaScript to hide unused fields depending on the selected mode.
+- Nice to have: Some JavaScript to hide unused fields depending on the selected mode.
 ## 2024-05-14
 - Enabled selecting rescaling algorithm and made bicubic the default for crop, which significantly speeds up the process.
 ## 2024-05-13